bkuhn/talks/Demystify-GPL-Enforcement/compliance.markdown

 + Avoid two sets of rules: participators vs. the ignorant.

-+ Either coplyeft matters, or we should all switch to Apache-2.0.
++ Either copyleft matters, or we should all switch to Apache-2.0.

 + Every GPL violator is a new potential contributor.